finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 ```
 You need to tag the function using @Observe annotation and the function should to be 'public'.

-This will allow Fi.notes to raise issue incase the function take more than normal time to execute, or if the function return a NULL value, or throws an exception.
+This will allow fi.notes to raise issue incase the function take more than normal time to execute, or if the function return a NULL value, or throws an exception.

 You can control all the above said parameters in @Observe annotation.